MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 ## Install Git client tools

+This install includes the Git version control system and Git Bash, the command-line app that you use to interact with your local Git repository.

 ### Install Git client tools for Windows

 [!INCLUDE[Install Git client tools for Windows](~/guide/help-content/includes/proc-contribute-install-git-client-tools.md)]

- Install the latest version of [Software Freedom Conservancy's Git client tools](https://git-scm.com/download/) for your platform.

-* [Git for Windows](https://git-scm.com/download/win).
-This install includes the Git version control system and Git Bash, the command-line app that you use to interact with your local Git repository.

 ### Install Git client tools for Mac and Linux